Home » Halloween

 Halloween Gospel Tracts – Fun Tracts that Kids Prefer to Candy

-Halloween has become one of the best times to reach children with the Gospel.
+Halloween has become one of the best times to reach children with the Gospel and Halloween Gospel tracts are one of the most effective ways to put the Gospel in children’s hands.
 There are an estimated 41 million children that will trick or treat this year.

 Memory Cross has created fun Halloween Gospel Tracts that children prefer to candy.
-Each card has four panels and is designed to create an infinite loop.
-Watch the video at the bottom of the page to see how it works.
-Children and their parents are amazed at how the card never stops folding.
-The design captures their attention so they’ll fold it multiple times trying to figure out how it works and as they do they’ll read the salvation message on the Halloween tract and since parents look over what their kids receive they’ll take a look at the Halloween tract also.
+Each card has four panels and creates an infinite loop, making it one of the most creative Halloween Gospel Tracts on the market.
+Watch the video to see how it works.
+Children and their parents find this card amazing which means they’ll keep it.
+The design captures their attention and they’ll fold it multiple times trying to figure out how it works and as they do they’ll read the salvation message on the Halloween tract and since parents look over what their kids receive they’ll take a look at the Halloween tract also.

 Besides giving God’s plan of salvation most cards also have a place on the back to invite the parents to visit your church.